nicktrimborn/4/README.md

 ## Quick guide to resume your work after rebooting the VM

+If you are using HTTPS remotes, you might want to run `git config --global credential.helper 'cache --timeout=3600'` before cloning: this way you will have to input your username and password only after 1 hour without interacting with your remote.

 1. `cd ~`
 2. `git clone --recurse-submodules <STUDENT_REPO_URL> [<LOCAL_CLONE_DIR>]`
    - by default, if you don't specify `<LOCAL_CLONE_DIR>` the local clone will be in `~/NN/`, if for any reason, during the first exercise you used a different name or path, make sure to replicate the one you used previously, or the layers configuration you committed previously will be incorrect;